-A) Define the current role of the registered nurse.

-B) Discuss areas of nursing employment and general qualifications.

-C) Identify own reasons for becoming a nurse.

-D) Recognize how own value system will impact nursing practice.

-E) Compare and contrast effective and non-effective learning strategies.

-F) Discuss the role of life-long learning in the profession of nursing.

-G) Reflect on abilities, embracing excellence and implement plans for academic growth and personal strengths.
+- A) Define the current role and evolving role of the 21st century registered nurse. - B) Discuss areas of nursing employment and general qualifications. - C) Identify own reasons for becoming a nurse. - D) Recognize how own value system will impact nursing practice. - E) Compare and contrast effective and non-effective learning strategies. - F) Discuss the role of life-long learning in the profession of nursing. - G) Reflect on abilities, embracing excellence and implement plans for academic growth and personal strengths.